 This afternoon we depart for the historic Khimsar Fort.
 Established in 1523 A.D, it is perched on the edge of the Thar Desert.
 En route we make a brief stop to visit the Hindu temple Karni Mata Temple (also known as Temple of Rates), famous for the approximately 20,000 black rates, called kabobs, that live, and are revered in, the temple.
 (Overnight Khimsar Fort) BLD

 - Panchla blackbuck 4WD safari

 - Time at leisure

-- Late afternoon: optional 2-hour Camel Safari
+- Optional 2-hour Camel Safari